Sustainable Living & Farming Jobs

 Program in the Spotlight Camphill is dedicated to creating communities where the recognition of each individual’s gifts and contributions offer a model of renewal for the wider society.
 Live-in Volunteers live with and engage alongside children, youth and adults with intellectual and developmental disabilities in one of twelve communities throughout the U.S. (California, Minnesota, New Hampshire, New York, Pennsylvania and Vermont) and Canada (British Columbia).
 Volunteers grow faster than they imagine possible, build deep, lasting relationships, and develop practical and creative skills that open doors for the rest of their lives.
 This is a great chance to master new skills and carry them forward into your future.
 Biodynamic farming.
 Artisan baking.
 Woodworking.
 Leadership and cooperative collaboration.
 Mindfulness.

 Through a mix of structured training and hands-on practice under the guidance of mentors, you dive right in, and by the end of your year, you're not only comfortable with them, but you’re also leading others in learning.
 In addition to college loan support program, the community ensures that every volunteer's basic living needs are covered.
-This means you receive a monthly stipend, a private room in a beautiful environment, wholesome, mostly organic meals, medical coverage, and other essentials—from toiletries to use of commuwnity cars.
+This means you receive a monthly stipend, a private room in a beautiful environment, wholesome, mostly organic meals, medical coverage, and other essentials—from toiletries to use of community cars.

 Camphill Is Actively Welcoming Live-In Volunteers!